roymacdonald/ofBook/chapters/events/chapter.md

 class SimpleEventsListener{
 public:
     SimpleEventsListener(){
-        //let's start listening to the mouseMoved event when this object gets created. ofAddListener(ofEvents().mouseMoved, this, &SimpleEventsListener::mouseMoved);
+        //let's start listening to the mouseMoved ofEvent when this object gets created. ofAddListener(ofEvents().mouseMoved, this, &SimpleEventsListener::mouseMoved);
         //let's set the rectangle we are going to draw. rect.set(200,300, 100,100);